 Plan your party during non-meal hours and keep your menu simple.
 People will likely grab some food at the beginning of the party and toward the end but I’m willing to be that people aren’t going to leave in the middle of the gift exchange to grab food.
 And on that note, stick to foods that’ll stay good at room temp.

 One of my favorite things to do is to heat up my favorite dips in bread bowls and then just leave those on the table with the bread cut from the center on the plate for people to dip.
 This spinach artichoke dip is perfect in a bread bowl!
-Any of these delicious recipes would be great as well!

 Add a fun personal touch with this cute printable signs encouraging people to pick out some treats.
 You can download the free printable food sign by clicking on the image below.